Om Prakash Sharma (writer): Career

 A very thoughtful, erudite mind and a person of moral values, he worked for DCM and participated in trade union activities.
 Inspired from socialist and communist views, he joined the Indian Freedom Struggle and was jailed twice by the then British Raj for his involvement in the freedom movement.
 It was during this period that he started writing.
 His passion for writing developed from his obsession with reading.
 Several times in his creations, he has portrayed his rebellious attitude towards religious and social orthodoxy.

-An avid reader and an equally ardent writer, he wrote many short stories for small pocket book organizations as well as his own venture Delhi Pustak Sadan, with his friends and associates.
+He wrote many short stories for small pocket book organizations as well as his own venture Delhi Pustak Sadan, with his friends and associates.

 Along with detective novels, he also wrote books of social relevance and historical inscriptions.
 His first popular novel was 'Saanjh Ka Sooraj' based on the 1857 Revolution in the period of last Mughal emperor Bahadur Shah Zafar.
 In a short span, the talent bore fruit.
 His novels had created a momentum in the contemporary readers.
 His readership crossed the boundaries and had admirers in other countries.
 Late in 1964, he shifted back to Meerut, his native place, to write in peace.
 He died on 14 October 1998 after prolonged illness.